What Is Hard Water? Understand It. Spot It. Fix It.

 Water hardness measurement of your area is the first fundamental step to identify the levels of hard water and identify possibile correlations with issues are happening in your home.

-If it’s 100ppm or above, a water softener can help you avoid limescale buildup and improve skin and hair health.
+If it’s 100ppm or above, you have hard water.
+A water softener can help you avoid limescale buildup, saving time and money.

 * PPM stands for parts per million and indicates the concentration of dissolved limescale minerals like calcium and magnesium in water.